khaldoun-xyz/standard/README.md

 # power point (concept work)
 When used properly, Power Point is a powerful tool to quickly visualise what you have in mind.
-This is even faster, when you use shortcuts.
+Here are some useful shortcuts:

 - `ctrl + shift + .` = increase font size
 - `ctrl + shift + ,` = decrease font size
-- `ctrl + mouse wheel = zoom` = zoom
+- `ctrl + mouse wheel` = zoom
 - `shift + arrow keys` = increase/decrease box size
 - `ctrl + mouse movement` = duplicate box